What is COPD?

 - Feeling tired

 Sometimes, symptoms become worse or happen more often: this is called a flare-up or an exacerbation.
 A flare-up may last hours or days.
-Call a doctor for help when your loved one is having a flare-up.
+Call a doctor for help when a flare-up occurs.

 Flare-ups can happen due to:

 - Breathing in very hot or cold air

 Caring for someone with COPD can be challenging.
 Learning about COPD will make it easier to provide care.

 The care recipient's doctor or primary care provider may make a treatment plan, or plan of care to manage their symptoms with medication and lifestyle changes.
 Support an individual with COPD by helping them follow their plan of care.

 Practice breathing techniques

 Healthy Habits to help manage COPD symptoms: